priyakrishnan-de/data-eng/README.md

 _BRONZE Layer_: New records inserted into "TrainSearchstream" is moved to **"TrainSearchStream_Staging"** continously every 30 minutes through Cloud Composer/Airflow.
 This table along with rest of the RAW DATA tables (except TestSearchStream/TrainSearchStream) considered as BRONZE layer.
+CSV of records from each run are stored in GCS Bucket.

 _SILVER Layer_: "TrainSeacrchStream_staging" is joined with "SearchInfo", "AdsInfo", "Location", "Category",  new columns added to load to **"TrainSearchstream_Silver"**.
 Data is truncated and inseretd every time.
 This is done through Cloud scheduler job which calls Dataproc Workflow template.

 _GOLD Layer_: "TrainSearchStream_Silver" is aggregated and based on use case, data from "PhoneSearchStream", "VisitsStream" is also aggregated to store in various gold tables or gold views as applicable.
 Data is truncated and inseretd every time.
 This is done through Cloud scheduler job which calls Dataproc Workflow template.
+In addition, CSV of records from each run are stored in GCS Bucket in format  _TableName_<timestamp>.csv_

 All gold layer tables and views can be viewed in this doc: